oasis-open/cti-stix-visualization/README.md

 To run a local copy of the STIX visualizer, just point your browser to `index.html` in the top level directory after you clone the STIXViz repository (https://github.com/oasis-open/cti-stix-visualization).
 This will open STIXViz running locally in your browser.

 One advantage of running locally is to customize STIXViz more permanently.
-Customizations made in the configuration window are only in effect for that session.
+Customizations made in the configuration textarea are only in effect for that session.
 To make more permanent changes to your local STIXViz for some of the customizations, you need to edit the javascript code.
 This is often the case when you are using STIX extensions.
 You need to inform STIXViz what the embedded relationships and timeline timestamp list you want for those extensions.
 Make your additions in `stixviz/stixviz/stixviz.js` to the `embeddedRelationships` variable on line 17 and the `timelineTimestamps` constant on line 803.

-Additionally, any icons for STIX object extenstions should be added to the `stixviz/stixviz/icons` directory.
+Additionally, any icons for STIX object extensions should be added to the `stixviz/stixviz/icons` directory.

 ### Acknowlegements